jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/linux-trojan-xorddos/index.md

 date: 2022-05-26
 subtitle: How does this clever Linux Trojan operate?
 category: attacks
-tags: cybersecurity, risk, password, credential, mistake, security
+tags: cybersecurity, risk, password, credential, mistake
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1653575325/blog/linux-trojan-xorddos/cover_xorddos.webp
 alt: Photo by Jez Timms on Unsplash
 description: Reportedly, the last six months have seen a 254% surge in this Linux Trojan's activity.
 Read this post to learn what it is and what should be done about it.